wp-plugins/wp-photo-album-plus/readme.txt

 and for the multisite mode installation (example for blog id 92): the folders path: .../wp-content/blogs.dir/92/wppa/ and .../wp-content/blogs.dir/92/wppa/thumbs/.
 In rare cases you will need to create them manually.
 You can see the actual pathnames and urls in the lowest table of the Photo Albums -> Settings page.
 * If you upgraded from WP Photo Album (without plus) and you had copied wppa_theme.php and/or wppa_style.css to your theme directory, you must remove them or replace them with the newly supplied versions.
+The fullsize will be reset to 640 px.
+See Table I-A1 and Table I-B1,2 of the Photo Albums -> Settings admin page.

 == Frequently Asked Questions ==